grantcurell/grantcurell.github.io/docs/Setting Up iDRAC Telemetry with Splunk/README.md

 1. Download [this script](https://github.com/dell/iDRAC-Telemetry-Scripting/blob/master/ConfigurationScripts/EnableOrDisableAllTelemetryReports.py) which will enable telemetry reports.
-2. Run `EnableOrDisableAllTelemetryReports.py -ip $target -u $user -p $password`
-   1. This enables telemetry on the target server
+2. Run `EnableOrDisableAllTelemetryReports.py -ip $target -u $user -p $password` 1.This enables telemetry on the target server

 #### Using ActiveMQ and splunkpump